josephinekchen/cryptoasset-security-playbook/README.md

 ## Potential Attacks

 ### Stolen Credentials

 - **Threat:** An attacker steals credentials to third-party services (e.g. exchanges) in an attempt to steal cryptoassets.
 - **Prevention:** Follow [Password](#passwords) best practices.
 Enable [Two-Factor Authentication](#two-factor-authentication) and avoid services that do not support it.
 - **Remediation:** TODO

+### Stolen API Keys

+- **Threat:** An attacker steals API keys to third-party services (e.g. exchanges) in an attempt to steal cryptoassets.
+  - ***Note:** Trading permissions are enough to steal the funds.
+Refer to [Trading Privileges](#trading-privileges) for details.*
+- **Prevention:** Do not generate API keys unless necessary.
+Assign the minimum amount of privileges necessary to the keys.
+If the key has withdrawal or trading privileges, treat it as a wallet's private key (refer to TODO).
+- **Remediation:** Revoke the API keys.
+If other API keys are stored in the same location, revoke them as well.

+### Trading Privileges

+- **Threat:** An attacker can steal funds in exchanges using only trading privileges by selling back and forth between your account and theirs, profiting the spread on each trade.
+This technique is particularly profitable (and therefore dangerous) in exchanges with large spreads.
+Attackers can also deplete your account by accruing massive trading fees.
+Therefore, funds are at risk even if the attacker cannot perform an withdrawal.
+- **Prevention:** Refer to [Stolen Credentials](#stolen-credentials) and [Stolen API Keys](#stolen-api-keys), as appropriate.
+- **Remediation:** Refer to [Stolen Credentials](#stolen-credentials) and [Stolen API Keys](#stolen-api-keys), as appropriate.

 ### Stolen Devices